RabindraManandhar/IoT-Data-Pipeline/k8s/TECHNICAL_DOCUMENTATION.md

 2. Software Requirements

-    2.1 For ESP32 Gateway
+    2.1.
+For ESP32 Gateway

       - Toolchain to compile code for ESP32
       - Build tools - CMake and Ninja to build a full application for ESP32
       - ESP-IDF v4.4 or newer that essentially contains API (software libraries and source code) for ESP32 and scripts to operate the Toolchain

-    2.2 For GKE
+    2.2 For Kubernetes

-    - Docker (>=20.10)
+      - Docker -> Builds images, Used by Minikube as container runtime
-    - Kubectl (>=1.27)
+      - Kubectl -> Deploys and manages Kubernetes resources
-    - Google Cloud Platform Account with billing enabled
-    - gcloud CLI (>=400.0.0)
-    - Terraform
+      - Minikube -> Local Kubernetes cluster
+      - Git - Source control

 3. Network Requirements